Skip to content

 ts

-You can create Vitest instance yourself using createVitest function.
+You can create Vitest instance by using createVitest function.
 It returns the same Vitest instance as startVitest, but it doesn't start tests and doesn't validate installed packages.

 js